BlasBenito/distantia/README.md

 ### Example Data

 The `albatross` data frame contains daily GPS data of 4 individuals of Waved Albatross in the Pacific captured during the summer of 2008.
-The first 10 rows of this data frame are shown below.
+Below are the first 10 rows of this data frame:

     #>   name       time         x         y     speed temperature  heading
     #> 1 X132 2008-05-31 -89.62097 -1.389512 0.1473333    29.06667 212.0307